 So, let's dive into how to flip domains!

 Excited yet?
 Well, you should be.
-But you might be thinking: What are the odds of me making these huge sales?
+But you might be thinking: What are the odds of me making these huge profits flipping domains?
 You’re right, they’re slim.

 More About Domain Flipping